 Do not modify the default .conf files directly.
 Package updates overwrite them.

-To preserve your custom settings, create copies of the configuration files with the .local extension.
-Fail2Ban prioritizes reading .local files over .conf files, so your customizations remain intact during package upgrades.
-By creating .local files, you ensure that your settings are not lost during updates, and you will always have a fresh copy to revert to in case of misconfiguration.
+Create copies of the configuration files with the .local extension to preserve your custom settings.
+Fail2Ban reads .local files in preference to .conf files, so your customizations remain intact during package upgrades and you always have the original to reference.

 sudo cp /etc/fail2ban/jail.conf /etc/fail2ban/jail.local